matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-muri.md

 > "Any organisation that designs a system will produce a design whose structure is a copy of the organisation's communication structure".

-If you have siloed "Frontend", "Backend", and "Database" teams for example, you will inevitably create a system with high-friction handoffs and a coupled, high-burden architecture.
+If you have siloed "Frontend", "Backend", and "Database" teams for example, you are destined to create a system with high-friction handoffs and a coupled, high-burden architecture.
 You are, in effect, shipping your org chart.

 We can fix this with a modern, sociotechnical toolkit: